Woman with glasses sitting by window stares pensively at cell phone in hand

 What is the difference between your credit card closing date and payment due date?

-Your credit card payment due date is the day that you must pay at least the minimum amount determined as of the closing date of your last billing cycle to avoid any late fees.
-The due date is at least 21 days after the closing date, when the credit card statement was generated.
-That 21-day period is referred to as a credit card grace period.
-During this time, you won't owe anything unless you carried a balance forward from the previous billing cycle, or you made transactions which don’t have a grace period, like a cash advance.
+Your credit card payment due date is the day that you must pay at least the creditor’s minimum amount (based on your overall balance).
+It’s based on the closing date of your last billing cycle.
+The due date is at least 21 days after the closing date (remember, this is when the credit card statement was generated).

 How your credit card closing date affects your credit score